Favela: Public policy towards favelas

 In the late 19th century, the state gave regulatory impetus for the creation of Rio de Janeiro's first squatter settlement.
-The soldiers from the War of Canudos (1896-7) were granted permission by Ministry of War to settle on the Providência hill, located between the seaside and centre of the city (Pino 1997).
+The soldiers from the War of Canudos (1896–97) were granted permission by Ministry of War to settle on the Providência hill, located between the seaside and centre of the city (Pino 1997).
 The arrival of former black slaves expanded this settlement and the hill became known as Morro de Providência (Pino 1997).
 The first wave of formal government intervention was in direct response to the overcrowding and outbreak of disease in Providência and the surrounding slums that had begun to appear through internal migration (Oliveira 1996).
 The simultaneous immigration of White Europeans to the city in this period generated strong demand for housing near the water and the government responded by "razing" the slums and relocating the slum dwellers to Rio's north and south zones (Oliveira 1996, pp. 74).
 This was the beginning of almost a century of state-sanctioned interventions marked by aggressive eradication policies.

 Favelas in the early twentieth century were considered breeding grounds for antisocial behavior and spread of disease.
 The issue of honor pertaining to legal issues was not even considered for residents of the favelas.
 After a series of comments and events in the neighborhood of Morro da Cyprianna, during which a local woman Elvira Rodrigues Marques was slandered, the Marques family took it to court.
-This is a significant change in what the public considered the norm for favela residents, who the upper classes considered devoid of honor all together.
+This is a significant change in what the public considered the norm for favela residents, who the upper classes considered devoid of honor altogether.

-Following the initial forced relocation, favelas were left largely untouched by the government until the 1940s.
+Following the initial forced re-relocation, favelas were left largely untouched by the government until the 1940s.
 During this period politicians, under the auspice of national industrialization and poverty alleviation, pushed for high density public housing as an alternative to the favelas (Skidmore 2010).
 The "Parque Proletário" program relocated favelados to nearby temporary housing while land was cleared for the construction of permanent housing units (Skidmore 2010).
 In spite of the political assertions of Rio's Mayor Henrique Dodsworth, the new public housing estates were never built and the once-temporary housing alternatives began to grow into new and larger favelas (Oliveira 1996).
 Skidmore (2010) argues that "Parque Proletário" was the basis for the intensified eradication policy of the 1960s and 1970s.